How social networks influence human behavior: An integrated latent space approach for differential social influence

-In the proposed framework for social influence, we measure whether and how an individual's behaviors, i.e., their responses to behavior items, are influenced by the peer network to which the individuals belong.
-If social influence plays a role, individuals with stronger connections in the peer network are likely to show a higher level of similarity in their behavior.
-In the latent space framework, this means that those who are closer in the latent space of social networks are likely to show similar distances to behavior items (i.e., similar profiles of behaviors) in the latent space for behavior item response data.
+In the proposed framework for social influence, we measure whether and how an individual's social network at time point $t$ influences their behaviors at time $t+1$, as their responses to behavior items.
+If social influence exists, individuals with connections in the peer network at time $t$ are likely to show a higher level of similarity in their behavior at time $t+1$.
+In this setting, we propose the framework integrating the LSM for social network data at time $t$ and behavior item response data at time $t+1$ to estimate social influence.

-We propose adopting the LSIRM for behavior item response data to estimate social influence in this framework by integrating it with the LSM for social network data.
-We call the adapted model the \textit{LSIRM for social influence}.
+We refer to the proposed model \textit{LSIRM for social influence}.
 The framework of the LSIRM for social influence is represented in Figure \ref{fig:illustration}.

-As shown in Figure \ref{fig:illustration}, two types of datasets are required to apply the proposed approach: ${\bf X}_{n \times p}$ for an item response matrix and ${\bf Y}_{n \times n}$ for a peer network matrix, where $n$ is the number of respondents, and $p$ is the number of items (from the test used to measure the target behavior of interest).
-Subscripts of ${\bf X}$ and ${\bf Y}$ are suppressed from now on for succinctness.
+As shown in Figure \ref{fig:illustration}, two types of datasets are required to apply the proposed approach:${\bf X}_{n \times p}^{t+1}$ for an item response matrix at time $t+1$ and ${\bf Y}_{n \times n}^{t}$ for a peer network matrix at time $t$, where $n$ is the number of respondents and $p$ is the number of items (from the test used to measure the target behavior of interest).
+Subscripts of ${\bf X^{t+1}}$ and ${\bf Y^{t}}$ are suppressed from now on for succinctness.